Here are some Internet resources for the study of Medieval and Early Renaissance Drama.

 Medieval Drama Resources – Part of the Luminarium site for medieval literature, this page has links to background articles for medieval drama, bibliographies, and assorted other material.

-The Early Drama, Art, and Music Project – A Research Project at the Medieval Institute, Western Michigan University.
+The Early Drama, Art, and Music Project – A Research Project at the Medieval Institute, Western Michigan University (PDF file).

 Middle English Biblical Plays – This web site for Dr. Gloria Betcher’s medieval drama class at Iowa State has a number of useful links.